 Q: Can I stop Social Security benefits and restart them later to get a bigger payment?

-Q; How do I make the change from Social Security survivor benefits to my Social Security retirement benefit?
+Q: How do I change from Social Security survivor benefits to my Social Security retirement benefit?

 Q: Can I collect Social Security retirement benefits retroactively?